 The Museum captures Surrey’s history through artifacts from First Nations to modern technology, including early logging, transportation and farming.
 The museum offers permanent exhibits, as well as a wide variety of programs for all ages.
 These include School Programs, Tea & Tour, Special Events and Lectures.
 An integral component is the Hooser Weaving Section.
 Hands–on weaving work–shops round out a unique cultural experience.
 Online research: surrey heritage

 Documented as Surrey's oldest building, the home of Eric and Sarah Anderson.
 Open during regular Museum hours, this dwelling demonstrates early pioneer living.
 Eric jumped ship after enduring unbearable working conditions on a Swedish whaling vessel.
-Working his way with another companion, they travelled by foot from Burrard Inlet to Mud Bay.
-At this point they split up, and Eric travelled up the Nicomekl River.
+Working his way with another companion, they traveled by foot from Burrard Inlet to Mud Bay.
+At this point they split up, and Eric traveled up the Nicomekl River.
 He finally settled on a tract of land at the eastern edge of Surrey.
 This first home, built in 1872 with hand–hewed logs, stands the test of time.
-Once the home was completed, he travelled to Chilliwack, where eventually his new bride accompanied him to the home in the wilderness to start a new life.
+Once the home was completed, he traveled to Chilliwack, where eventually his new bride accompanied him to the home in the wilderness to start a new life.
 The Anderson cabin was donated to the Surrey Museum in 1970.

 This, the second Municipal Hall, was built in 1912 to replace the 1881 Town Hall.
 This Craftsman style building made of locally manufactured brick, now houses the Surrey Archives.
 For many years, all the city services operated out of this building: Town Clerk, Council Chambers, Public Works, Surrey Police/Jail, Court House, School Board, as well as Health and Welfare.
 This building had been repurposed for use as a Police Station, Library, and Seniors Centre, before extensive renovations (including earthquake stabilization).
 This beautiful building now houses the historic records of Surrey using state of the art environmental preservation technology.
 Operated by Surrey Heritage Services, many of these records are available online at Surrey heritage